Lovely's Fifty Fifty: History

 The restaurant followed Lovely Hula Hands.
 The chef is Sarah Minnick.

 Lovely's Fifty Fifty was featured on the Netflix series Chef's Table: Pizza in 2022.

 Reception

 Michael Russell included the pizzeria in The Oregonians 2019 list of the city's 40 best restaurants.
 He also ranked Lovely's Fifty Fifty number 14 in the newspaper's 2025 list of Portland's 40 best restaurants.

 The business was included in Eater Portland's 2022 "Handy Dining Guide to North Mississippi Avenue".
 Lovely's Fifty Fifty was included in The Infatuation's 2024 list of Portland's best restaurants.
 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".